akos-sereg/esp32-obd2/README.md

 ## Configure

-Get your OBD2 bluetooth device's name (plug into your car, check what device you see on your smartphone).
+Get your OBD2 bluetooth device's address (plug into your car, check what device you see on your smartphone).
-Update `main/bluetooth.c`, find `device_name` and set it to your OBD2 device name.
+Update `main/bluetooth.c`, find `remote_device_addr` and set it to your OBD2 device's address.

 ## Build